henrymbuguak/django-email-confirmation-and-two-factor-authentication-using-the-google-authenticator-app/README.md

 ### Demo site

-To test the functionality of this project, visit [henrylab demo site](http://henrymbuguak.pythonanywhere.com/)
+To test the functionality of this project, visit [HenryLab demo site](http://henrymbuguak.pythonanywhere.com/)

 1. Register using a valid email address